 There are two main categories of contractors: Commercial and Residential.

-- Tradesman have gone through an apprenticeship program with a certain number of hours to complete.
+- Tradesmen have gone through an apprenticeship program with a certain number of hours to complete.
 These are businesses that specialize in a specific trade: eg. electrician, HVAC, plumber, plasterer, drywaller, concrete rebar setter, tile setter;

 - Skilled labourers don’t generally run their own business, but they are hired by companies for their basic skill set;

 - A general contractor is not a builder.
 They do all the same things as a builder, but only for accessory structures like additions, garages or cabanas: not new-build homes.
-Generally they are the ones who will oversee a renovation project.
-They have their own skilled labourer employees, and long-term trusting relationships with subcontracted tradesmen.
+Generally, they are the ones who will oversee a renovation project.
+They have their own skilled labourer employees and long-term trusting relationships with subcontracted tradesmen.
 As with any small business, there are differing standards of customer service provided: some are excellent communicators and organized with documents and invoicing, and others are not as organized.
 You get a good feel for their standards when you first meet them in person for your initial interview;

 - A handyman generally takes on small jobs that a general contractor won’t do.
 Their skill level is usually low and their costs reflect that skill level.
 There are some highly competent handymen and their reputation is what keeps them busy.
 A handyman who has lots of availability is probably not the one you want to hire;

-- A craftsman is a skilled tradesman who has achieved mastery in their chosen field, such as carpentry, plaster work, tile setting, or artisan painters.
+- A craftsman is a skilled tradesman who has achieved mastery in their chosen field, such as carpentry, plasterwork, tile setting, or artisan painters.

-results you will see that result from low quality work:
+Some of the results you will see that result from low quality work:

-- Walls that are not plumb (straight
+- Walls that are not plumb (straight on the vertical plane);

-- Walls that are not level (straight
+- Walls that are not level (straight on the horizontal plane);

-include plaster and paint will be easily noticed;
+- Inconsistent finishes that include plaster and paint will be easily noticed;

-causes undulations in the walls from crowns and bows;
+- Low-quality framing often causes undulations in the walls from crowns and bows;

-visible joints on both trim and drywall: joints should be seamless.
+- Improperly filled joints cause visible joints on both trim and drywall: joints should be seamless.